By using this site, you agree to the Privacy Policy and Terms of Use.

 Do nutraceuticals work the same way as antidepressant medications?

-No, research suggests nutraceuticals don’t replicate antidepressant drug mechanisms.
+No, the 2025 analysis suggests nutraceuticals don’t replicate antidepressant drug mechanisms.
 Instead, they appear to remove metabolic barriers that can limit how well antidepressants work, such as inflammation or nutrient deficiencies that interfere with neurotransmitter function.

 Why do nutraceutical studies show inconsistent results for depression?